OfficeDev/script-lab-2017/CONTRIBUTING.md

 ## Prereq:

 * Download & Install Visual Studio Code.  <https://code.visualstudio.com/>.
-If you don't have a recent version, please update to latest (1.10 at time of writing)
+If you don't have a recent version, please update to latest (1.11 at time of writing)
+  * I would also recommend installing the `TSLint` extension, which adds lint warnings straight into the editor.
 * Download & install Node, version 6.9+.  <https://nodejs.org/en>.
 * Install `nodemon` for global use using
 ~~~
     npm install nodemon -g
 ~~~

 ## Build steps: